searler/SparkStreamingLeak/README.md

 Code that illustrates resource leak related to class loaders and updateStateByKey.
 The number of classes loaded steadily increases until failure occurs.

+## UPDATE
+These problems only occur when master is local[*].

+The problem does not occur when using a local cluster

+## Process

 Start two sbt instances.
 Run Generator in first to provide source of streaming data.
 Run one of the test programs in the other sbt